20 Cutest Valentine’s Day Books for Kids

 While almost any cute children’s book with the word “love” on the cover could make a suitable Valentine’s Day gift, there’s something extra fun about Jessie Sima’s Love, Z. It’s a swashbuckling tale about a robot named Z who finds a message in a bottle.
 The note, signed “Love, Beatrice,” perplexes Z. What is love?
 And where can he find it?
 Z and his friends search for the literal meaning of love and the woman named Beatrice who holds the answer.
 Teachers and mentors will enjoy reading this book with children because its portrayals of love extend beyond familial affection to include friendship.
-Find out 17 of the best books to read as children—and adults.

 A Sick Day for Amos McGee